bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="Example 4 - Doing All Animations At Once"
   alt="Example 4 - Doing All Animations At Once." />

-They&apos;re all going to move forward at the same time.
-We will change both the width, the font, and the left positioning of three of these.
+<p>They&apos;re all going to move forward at the same time.
+We will change both
+the width, the font, and the left positioning of three of these.
 We&apos;re going to change all of them at once.
-We can do that by just passing in these different properties into our object all at once, separating them with commas.
+We can do that by just passing in these different properties into our object all at once, separating them with commas.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 200. doall script (118) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">